The first Mur picture book that has already charmed readers of all ages in twenty languages – and counting.

-A Bear Called Mur introduces us to Mur, the lovely little cub who keeps worrying that she’s not a proper bear… until she finally realises that she doesn’t need to follow the status quo.
+A Bear Called Mur introduces Mur, the lovely little cub who worries about not being a proper bear… until she realises that she doesn’t need to follow the status quo.

 Kaisa Haponen produces inventive, high-quality content for children across many platforms including television, digital media and books.
 Kaisa’s lively spirit shines through in everything she does.